 Eat well and regularly.
 Good nutrition can give you energy and make you feel better.
 Eat lots of fruits, vegetables, and whole grains.
 Don't skip meals, because seizures are more likely if you have low blood sugar.

 Control stress.
 Keeping stress levels low can help you cope better with epilepsy.
 To manage stress, try an exercise program.

 Manage illness.
-Get proper treatment when you’re sick.
+Get correct treatment when you’re sick.
 Check with your healthcare provider and pharmacist about the risk of seizures with medicines you take for illnesses.
-If your healthcare provider has prescribed antiepileptic medicines, take them even when you’re ill.
+If your provider has prescribed antiepileptic medicines, take them even when you’re ill.